Ab initio quantum dynamics as a scalable solution to the exoplanet opacity challenge: A case study of CO$_2$ in hydrogen

 \section{Precision Requirements}

 In this section, we aim to provide a more granular understanding of the pressure-broadening contribution to the uncertainty budget in exoplanet atmosphere analysis than N22 in order to set the precision requirement on the pressure broadening calculations.
-We similarly define that requirement to those introduced in \citet{Berardo2024, Rackham2024}, namely such that the contribution of the model of interest (here the opacity model) to the overall uncertainty budget is equal or lower than the measurement's contribution (i.e., that we reach a regime of instrument-limited science).
+Following the approach of \citet{Berardo2024} and \citet{Rackham2024}, we require that the opacity perturbations contribute to the uncertainty budget on the atmospheric properties derived no more than the measurement itself, ensuring instrument-limited science.

 To this end, we perform cross-retrievals with perturbed cross-sections on the two synthetic planetary systems following the framework introduced in N22---one super-Earth (1.1 R$_\oplus$, 1.1 M$_\oplus$ around a 0.1R$_{\odot}$ M-dwarf star) and a warm Jupiter (1.0 R$_{\rm Jup}$, 1.0 M$_{\rm Jup}$ around a 0.55R$_{\odot}$ K-dwarf star).
 We use \texttt{pandexo} \citep{pandexo} to model instrumental precision using the same setup as in N22.
 As we focus here on the influence of perturbations on pressure broadening coefficients to test the sensitivity of atmospheric inferences on that single parameter, we use a simpler synthetic atmosphere than in N22, considering only four molecular species (hydrogen, helium, carbon dioxide, and water).
-For the super-Earth scenario, we consider a high metallicity (MR H$\mathrm{_2}$O=0.1, MR CO$\mathrm{_2}$=0.1) isothermal (T=300 K) cloudless atmosphere, whereas for the warm-Jupiter scenario we consider a low-metallicity atmosphere (MR H$\mathrm{_2}$O=$2\times10^{-4}$, MR CO$\mathrm{_2}$=$1\times10^{-4}$) and slightly hotter cloudless atmosphere (T=400 K).
+For the super-Earth scenario, we consider a high metallicity (MR H$\mathrm{_2}$O=0.1, MR CO$\mathrm{_2}$=0.1) isothermal (T=300 K) cloudless atmosphere, whereas for the warm-Jupiter scenario we consider a slightly hotter low-metallicity atmosphere (T=400 K; MR H$\mathrm{_2}$O=$2\times10^{-4}$, MR CO$\mathrm{_2}$=$1\times10^{-4}$).